 I didn’t imagine I’d be living abroad or that I’d become an expat mom.
 Yet, here we are living our life abroad as an expat family.
 Before I became an expat, there were things I was certain were true about expat life.
 I thought I’d move to Mexico, meet my new best friend right away, become conversational in Spanish in 3 months, and go skipping off into the sunset of a perfect life.

 Yes, I seriously believed I’d be conversational in three months.

 Little did I know that language learning is difficult even when you’re immersed and not knowing the language limits your friend making skills a bit.
 Here are some other misconceptions that need to be cleared up.

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!

 Of course, you ARE immersed in a different culture, but if you don’t already speak the language or have a chance meeting with someone who clicks with you, the cultural immersion is not immediate.
 Of course, depending on how different your new country is from your old country, the culture shock may arrive more quickly for you.

-number 2: sticking with other expats is wrong
+number 2: sticking with other expats and expat families is wrong

 It’s definitely a misconception that sticking with other expats isn’t a true or authentic experience.
 In the beginning, having other expats to rely on is a necessity.
 Trying to navigate in a new culture and language is difficult.
 It is very helpful in the beginning to get advice from multiple expats in order to avoid making a faux pas or avoid potentially dangerous situations.
 Plus, they can introduce you to their non-expat friends!